New Years Eve 2017

 A toast to 2018

-I know it is there for a good reason, some peoples over indulgence, there is generally a blanket ban on BYO in public spaces in Sydney.
+I know it is there for a good reason, some people overindulgence, and there is generally a blanket ban on BYO in public spaces in Sydney.
 Especially those hosting big events.
 But I am getting frustrated with the looks the tourists give me when I let them know.

 The Terrorist threat